gar1t/e2/doc/tutorial.rst

    ...
    ** Reason for termination ==
    ** {socket_err,closed}
-   ** exception error: {socket_err,closed}

 We can see our commands very clearly represented as Erlang strings.
 That should be pretty easy to handle!

 When we closed the client telnet session, we got a big error.
-We can see that the "reason" for the error was that the socket was closed.
+We can see that the *reason* for the error was that the socket was closed.

 We'll use this information in the next step to better handle these cases.